legal resources necessary to hold negligent facilities accountable.

 - Serious injuries that lead to the resident’s death including wandering away from the facility or some other egregious disturbance

 If you suspect that your parent or grandparent has been abused or neglected, it is essential to take immediate action to report the suspected negligence or abuse to authorities.
 The Green Bay nursing home abuse attorneys at Nursing Home Law Center LLC provide advocacy services to every nursing home resident in Wisconsin.

 Our team of dedicated of Green Bay nursing home abuse case attorneys can provide numerous legal options to stop the mistreatment now and assist you in filing a claim for compensation.
-We encourage you to call our law offices today at (800) 926-7565 to schedule a no obligation, full case review.
+We encourage you to call our law offices today at (800) 926-7565, or fill out our online contact form to schedule a no obligation, full case review.

 If you are looking for information on a specific facility or an attorney, please see links below to respective locality pages.